leewes/green_tray/README.md

 $ CREATE DATABASE tray;
 ```

-Once the database has been created, you can now start your Vue and Knex servers
+Once the database has been created, you can now start your Vue development and express servers

 ```bash
 # start express server